RULES AND INSTRUCTIONS FOR THE SERLACHIUS RESIDENCY

 Working is permitted at the Aleksanterin linna 24 hours a day, seven days a week.
 Each residency‑holder works as an independent operator at the residence.
 The Serlachius residency programme does not have any rights to works or results of work produced during the residency, unless otherwise agreed upon case‑specifically.

 Several people work at the Aleksanterin linna at any given time: there are three rooms upstairs, painting and sculpting facilities downstairs, and a joint exhibition and project space.
 Everyone must report his or her need for work space when filing the residency application.
 We try to assign suitable facilities for everyone.
-Use of the exhibition and project space is agreed upon in advance together with the residency hostess.
+Use of the exhibition and project space is agreed upon in advance together with the Residency Coordinator.
 Each person working at the Aleksanterin linna or visiting there must respect the peace of the residency-holders and others working on the work premises.

 Smoking is not allowed inside the premises of Aleksanterin linna.
 Residents who smoke must clean the ashbins outside duly during their stay and before leaving the residency.
 On account of work safety and possibility for everyone to work in peace, consumption of alcohol is prohibited, excluded of private parties of which will be agreed upon separately.
 Aleksanterin linna must not be used as a place for any afterparties after an evening in a restaurant.